Naja Bras Net Worth (2022): $3.5 Million That’s a huge net worth…

 Mr. Wonderful asks Catalina about the reasoning behind the company’s valuation of $10 million, and Catalina explains that the sum was determined by looking at prior attempts at fundraising.

-They operate a program called “Underwear for Hope” that teaches sewing to single moms who are raising their children alone.
+They operate a program called “Underwear for Hope” that teaches sewing to single moms raising their children alone.
 After that, these single moms are put to work as employees and paid for the finished item.
 When you buy anything from Naja, you are directly contributing to the well-being of a disadvantaged woman somewhere in the world.

 Daymond receives one of the first samples from the new collection that Naja is working on.
 Mark receives Rocker Girl Blue, which matches the colors of the Dallas Mavericks.
 Robert receives the Dog lingerie.
 Lori receives the Sparrow Collection set.
 Kevin receives the Koala Bear lingerie.
 Robert receives the Dog lingerie.
 Kevin receives the Koala Bear lingerie.
 Kevin receives the Koala Bear lingerie.
-Kevin receives the Koala Bear
+Kevin receives the Koala Bear.

 What Happened To Naja After Shark Tank?

-Then, Naja goes on to explain that the majority of lingerie is actually manufactured for men and marketed toward men.
+Then, Naja goes on to explain that the majority of lingerie is manufactured for men and marketed toward men.
 Since Naja is a brand that caters to women, the company places the prints on the interior of the bras and pantyhose because the lingerie is intended for the woman who is wearing it and not the man who is wearing the lingerie for the woman.

-After that, Robert inquires about the sales, which total around $145,000 after 5 and a half months of being in business.
+After that, Robert inquires about the sales, which total around $145,000 afterfive5 and a half months of being in business.
 Catalina responds to Kevin’s question about the pricing of the lingerie by stating that the bra she is now wearing has a retail price of $60 and a production cost of $7.
 The margins come in at almost 72 percent.

-Catalina claims that she has made $145,000 in sales in only five months.
+Catalina claims she made $145,000 in sales in only five months.
 Robert is astounded by the margins, which come in at 72 percent.
 Mr. Wonderful is curious about the reasoning behind the company’s valuation of $10 million, and Catalina explains that the number is based on the amount of money they’ve previously brought in.
 She claims that she comes from the world of venture capital in Silicon Valley and that Mark would comprehend the value.
 Previously, the company received $850,000 in funding at a value of $5 million.